Ridepooling and public bus services: A comparative case-study: Introduction

-Ride requests and the destination of rides are modeled statistically in a three step procedure.
-We first evaluate the number of requests on the basis of mobile logging data for each bus stop in the ride hailing area with destination in the same area.
+Transport requests and the destination of rides are modeled statistically in a three step procedure.
+We first evaluate the number of requests on the basis of mobile logging data for each bus stop in the ridepooling area with destination in the same area.
 This leads to a Poisson count regression model for each bus stop with the hour, the weekday and an indicator for school holidays as covariates that influence the number of requests.
-In a second step, the number of persons traveling jointly on the trip is simulated using the statistics of \hma ride requests.
+In a second step, the number of persons traveling jointly on the trip is simulated using the statistics of \hma transport requests.
 Ultimately, we model the probability of a specific destination for the trip on the basis of logging out data from the mobile internet data using one multicategorical logistic regression model with the aforementioned covariates per bus stop.

-On the basis of our statistical models, we simulate ride requests in the area of the \hma ride hailing service by the Monte Carlo method.
-We thereby generate stochastic scenarios of ride requests that approximately correspond to those of the real world transportations by bus.
+On the basis of our statistical models, we simulate transport requests in the area of the \hma ridepooling service by the Monte Carlo method.
+We thereby generate stochastic scenarios of transport requests that approximately correspond to those of the real world transportations by bus.

-We evaluate the effectiveness of shared evening rides in comparison to line based bus services by modeling the routing decisions of the ridepooling service as a dynamic dial-a-ride problem (DARP) and apply the rolling-horizon algorithm of \cite{Gaul2021}, enhanced by a feasible-path heuristic to reduce computation time, to a sufficiently large number of such simulations.

-\paragraph{Contribution} In this paper, we compare the efficiency of using a bus service as compared to a dial-a-ride service during late evening hours.
-For this purpose we generate a statistical model of artificial bus requests, using half-a-year of log in and log out data from Wi-Fi users in buses provided by WSW.
-To deal with a high density of requests, the rolling-horizon algorithm which was previously introduced by \cite{Gaul2021}, is extended by a \emph{feasible-path} heuristic to further reduce its computation time.
-To evaluate the quality of the dial-a-ride service, performance measures such as transportation time, waiting time, ride time and regret (the excess ride time compared to taking a private car) are used.
-To the best of our knowledge, this is the first study dealing with the comparison of the efficiency of bus lines with dial-a-ride services.

-The remainder of this paper is structured as follows: A short literature review on simulation studies in the context of the dynamic dial-a-ride problem and a description of the dynamic dial-a-ride problem is given in Section~\ref{sec:prob}.
-Section~\ref{sec:data} deals with the statistical modelling and simulation of transportation data.
-The optimization model used to solve instances of the dynamic dial-a-ride problem is illustrated in Section~\ref{sec:model}.
-After all prerequsities have been made, a computational study evaluating the effects of the replacement of busses by ridepooling cabs with respect to the service quality is conducted in Section~\ref{sec:experiments}.
-Finally, based on the computational results, some conclusions are drawn in Section~\ref{sec:concl}.
-Here, we also comment on the shortcomings of our simulation approach and give hints for future research.